Hrs92/Hrs92/README.md

--  Projeto Desenvolve - Itabira
+- # Informações
+- # Cidade
+- Desenvolve-Itabira
+- # Disciplina
--  Introdução à Programação Web
+- Introdução a Progamação Web
+- # Matrícula
 - PDITA764

 <!---
 Hrs92/Hrs92 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.